ArmandBernard/teaching-coding/React/ReactAdvanced.md

 # `useEffect`

-`useEffect` is a hook that can be used to trigger code in components when **state or props change**.
+`useEffect` is a hook that allows you to run a piece of code only when specified pieces of **state or props change**.

 For example, perhaps you only want to fetch data on component load.
 Or maybe you want to load in a library or set up some resources.